 - Sweeteners to avoid: The American Pregnancy Association cautions women who are pregnant or nursing to not take saccharin, which crosses the placenta and might remain in fetal tissue, but aside from this, most other sweeteners have been deemed safe.

 - Protein is an essential macro-nutrient, from the protein, fat and carbohydrate family.
-While protein is required by everyone for optimal health, even more so during pregnancy and lactation, protein matters.
+While protein is required by everyone for optimal health, protein matters even more so during pregnancy and lactation.

 - Made up of amino acids, protein forms the building blocks of your body’s cells and that of your baby.
 The need for protein increases during the second and third trimesters of pregnancy, when your baby is growing at a rapid rate.